twknab/gear_list_MEVN/README.md

 - Gear Item
 - Gear Item Completion Data

+### Bugs Backlog

+- When attaching one item to many lists, selecing "Update" without any list selections pops up a "Done" message.
+Instead, should say no changes detected or not show a success message at all.

 ### Wishlist Features (may require addt'l creation of models)

 - Clicking Gear Item on dashboard displays dialog showing all Lists to which it is associated -- and a "delete" or "X" button to remove item from said list